 1236 American History Since 1865: 11 / 1.0

 Prerequisite: 3.5 GPA and department approval.
 Online dual credit course from Benedictine University.
+One Holy Trinity credit and 3 Benedictine credits.
 This course covers the rise of the United States as a global power.
 We examine the economic, political, and social dimensions of U.S. culture and policy in a global context.
 Several of the topics of the class include reconstruction, industrialization, the rise of the labor movement, the Civil Rights Movement, the Cold War and the War on Terror.
-3 semester credit hours.
 Honors U.S. History would be taken the first semester.
-This course would be offered as a second semester option.
+This course would be offered as a second-semester option.

 1214 Government and Law: 12 / 1.0